Looking for things to do in Kyoto at night?

 And if you are not staying in one, that is okay too.
 You can still have a dip at the sento (local public baths) in Kyoto at a fraction of the cost.

-Here are the 3 sentos to get to in this lovely city:
+Here are the sentos to get to in Kyoto:

 A visit to the sento will cost about US$3-US$4 (350 to 470 yen) whereas a Japanese onsen will cost at least US$9 (1000 yen).